iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### Dataset

-This page shows the details of a dataset and the latests usages.
+This page shows the details of a dataset and its latest usages.

 ![dataset details](../../.gitbook/assets/explorer_dataset-details.png)